 Essential properties of the material used for suspension of the coil are conductivity and a low value of the torsional constant.
 A cylindrical soft iron core is symmetrically positioned inside the coil to improve the strength of the magnetic field and to make the field radial.
 The lower part of the coil is attached to a phosphor-bronze spring having a small number of turns.
 The other end of the spring is connected to binding screws.

 Also Read: Alternating Current

-The spring is used to produce a counter torque which balances the magnetic torque and hence help in producing a steady angular deflection.
-A plane mirror which is attached to the suspension wire, along with a lamp and scale arrangement is used to measure the deflection of the coil.
+The spring is used to produce a counter torque which balances the magnetic torque and hence helps in producing a steady angular deflection.
+A plane mirror which is attached to the suspension wire, along with a lamp and scale arrangement, is used to measure the deflection of the coil.
 Zero-point of the scale is at the centre.

 Working of Moving Coil Galvanometer

 Let a current I flow through the rectangular coil of n number of turns and a cross-sectional area A. When this coil is placed in a uniform radial magnetic field B, the coil experiences a torque τ.

 Let us first consider a single turn ABCD of the rectangular coil having a length l and breadth b.
 This is suspended in a magnetic field of strength B such that the plane of the coil is parallel to the magnetic field.
 Since the sides AB and DC are parallel to the direction of the magnetic field, they do not experience any effective force due to the magnetic field.
 The sides AD and BC being perpendicular to the direction of field experience an effective force F given by F = BIl

 Using Fleming’s left-hand rule we can determine that the forces on AD and BC are in opposite direction to each other.
 When equal and opposite forces F called couple acts on the coil, it produces a torque.
 This torque causes the coil to deflect.